My rating: 4 stars

 S.: A Novel about the Balkans may be short, but it’s far from being an easy read.
 Slavenka Drakulic, a Croatian novelist and journalist, examines a real war and its consequences through the fictional story of S., a woman who was forced to adapt to her new situation in order to survive the conflict in Bosnia.
 This book is both an account of what happened to her during the war and her perception of other people’s feelings.

 When the story starts, it’s 1993 and S. has just given birth to a baby boy at a hospital in Stockholm.
 That child was not desired, though.
 She had been repeatedly raped in Bosnia during the war.
 When she found out that she was pregnant, it was already too late to have an abortion, and she had no choice but to carry the pregnancy to term.
-There seems to be this idea in society that women are spared during wars, because the majority tend not to actively fight.
+There seems to be this idea in society that women are spared during wars, because the majority tend to not actively fight.
 However, as this book illustrates, they are far from being safe from atrocities, quite the opposite.

 In the following chapters, readers are taken back in time to the early summer of 1992, the year when S.’s life changed forever.
 She was 29 years old and a teacher in a small village in Bosnia, living in an apartment within the school perimeter.
 One day, S. is removed from her home by a soldier, who takes her to a gym where Muslims are being gathered.
 The men are then killed, while the women are made to enter buses without knowing their destination.
 A sense of disbelief takes over them, leading to numbness.